kurotsmile/Carrot-Framework-Web/README.md

 ## Introduction

+Carrot-Framework-Web is a web application JavaScript support tool designed to enhance the development process by providing a variety of utility functions

-Carrot.js is the main file of this framework.
+`Carrot.js` is the main file of this framework.
 It initializes the framework and provides global access to its functionalities.

 ### Initialization